Preparing for installation

-Some preparations are necessary for the new installation of OXID eShop.
+Some preparations are necessary for the new installation of OXID eShop 7.0.

-OXID eShop 6 is no longer installed based on packaged and downloadable installation packages but with the help of Composer.
+As of version 6, OXID eShop is no longer installed based on packaged and downloadable installation packages but with the help of Composer.
 Composer is a dependency manager for PHP, a tool that takes into account the dependencies of a project’s program components while installing the files of that project in a defined directory.

 The shop files are provided by Composer.
 Depending on the shop edition, different commands have to be run in the shell.
 The shop files are stored in a subdirectory that is specified with your_project_name in the command.
 This is based on the directory in which the command is run in the shell.
 Specify the --no-dev parameter if the development-related files are not required.

 For the installation of Professional and Enterprise Edition, you will also need the login data that you received in the e-mail for the current release.

 composer create-project --no-dev oxid-esales/oxideshop-project your_project_name dev-b-7.0-ee

 Once Composer has finished, the new directory named with your_project_name will be available.
 This is the main (root) directory of the project that contains all the files needed to install OXID eShop.